 Sacramento Municipal Utility District.
-Proposed resolution approving Agreement ZVI-23-017 (GFO-22-614) with Sacramento Municipal Utility District for a \$5,000,000 grant to install at least 300 Level 2 electric vehicle (EV) charging ports and at least 200 Level 1 charging ports within a quarter mile of multi-family housing properties in the Sacramento region and adopting staff's determination that this action is exempt from CEQA.
-This agreement will catalyze the market to better serve multi-family homes, drive more rapid adoption of EVs, and expand community member awareness and positive perception of transportation electrification.
-(General Fund) Contact: Sara Sanders
+Proposed resolution approving agreement ZVI-23-017 with Sacramento Municipal Utility District for a \$5,000,000 grant, and adopting staff's recommendation that this action is exempt from CEQA.
+This agreement will install at least 300 Level 2 EV charging ports and at least 200 Level 1 EV charging ports within a quarter mile of MFH communities in the Sacramento region.
+(Greenhouse Gas Reduction Fund Funding)